Kharacternyk/dice-tower-os/README.md

 # What is it?

-Dice Tower is a programm written in [Flat Assembly](https://flatassembler.net/) that emulates a dice tower and fits into a boot sector of 512 bytes.
+Dice Tower is a programm written in [Flat Assembly](https://flatassembler.net/) that emulates a physical dice tower used in some boardgames and fits into a boot sector of 512 bytes.
 Internally it uses a variant of [xorshift algorithm](https://en.wikipedia.org/wiki/Xorshift).
 Dice Tower uses BIOS interrupts, and one should be able to boot into it on any PC with BIOS or BIOS-compatible UEFI (in other words, if a motherboard isn't one of the newest, Dice Tower will boot fine).

 # Get it running.